Juke 1.5 dCi n-tec 2WD

 singles and couples, or older empty-nesters.
 Even with its five doors, families

-seats in place the boot is not that large for family 'clutter'
+With the rear seats in place the boot is not that family-friendly

-its sloping rear tailgate limits luggage room of offers 251 litres although
+the sloping tailgate limits luggage to 251 litres although folding the seats

-with them folded this does go up to 830 litres if you load to the roof.
-The
+boosts this considerably: to 830 litres if you load to the roof.
+The next generation

-next generation Juke has a longer roofline and a more vertical tailgate, so
+Juke has a longer roofline and a more vertical tailgate, so the load capacity

 What can't be denied is that with its compact chunky stance, bulbous front light

-clusters, a heavy looking body beneath the high waistline, shallow side windows
+clusters, a heavy looking body beneath a high waistline, shallow side windows

 and short length roof, the Juke's exterior styling is very noticeable.